paytonrodman/paytonrodman.github.io/content/resource/recipes/choc-pudd.md

  - Spoon and knife

- - Some kind of cake dish (for reference, I use a 2L casserole dish like this but also often double the recipe)
+ - Some kind of cake dish (for reference, I use a 2L casserole dish like this ([product link](https://www.sainsburys.co.uk/gol-ui/product/oven-tableware/sainsburys-home-glass-2l-casserole-lidded-dish)) but also often double the recipe)

  - Oven